Vishalks/Brainoread/README.md

 # Brainoread
-This source code is of a tool which is a standalone binary classifier using machine learning algorithms from R and Java.
+This source code is a tool which is a standalone binary classifier using machine learning algorithms from R and Java.
 Currently used for diagnosis of patients suffering from brain disorders.